Intro: DIY Submersible ROV

 In the quad-copter world, telemetry data is added to the FPV (First Person Video) display at the drone end.
 I didn't want to put any more stuff into the already crowded and messy Dry Tube.
 So I opted to send the telemetry up to the base station separately from the video and put the info on the screen there.
 An OSD Shield from Amazon was perfect for this.
 It has a video in, video out, and an Arduino library (MAX7456.h) that hides any mess.

-The following logic is run in a sketch on an Arduino Uno in the control box:
+The following logic is run in a sketch on an Arduino Uno in the control station:

 - Reads pre-formatted serial telemetry message